Kaushik Burman: Spiro

+Fundraising

+During Burman's tenure, Spiro raised a series of funding to expand across Africa.
+In 2023, the company secured up to US$63 million from Société Générale and GuarantCo.
+In May 2024, Spiro received US$50 million from Afreximbank.
+In October 2025, Spiro announced a US$100 million investment round led by the Fund for Export Development in Africa.
+In 2026, Spiro secured a further US$215 million in equity investment from institutional investors, including Impact Fund Denmark, followed by an additional US$55 million from NewTrails Capital, bringing the combined round to US$270 million.

 Impact

 Burman played a key role in expanding electric mobility in Asia and Africa.
-At Gogoro, he oversaw the development of India’s first battery-swapping pilot projects and related infrastructures.
+At Gogoro, he oversaw the development of India’s first battery-swapping pilot projects and related infrastructure.
 Since 2023, as CEO of Spiro, he has led the company in scaling electric motorcycles and establishing battery-swapping networks across Rwanda, Benin, Togo, Nigeria, and Kenya.